cideM/blog/content/blog/hooks/index.md

 Except that now everything is broken.
 The interval ticks along nicely, but the value stays at 1.

 The new issue is that the function passed to `setInterval` always refers to the initial state.
 So on each tick it increments 0 to 1 and that's it.
-You can imagine that on each render, all the state and props of a component is saved in a snapshot.
+You can imagine that on each render the state and props of a component are saved in a snapshot.
 On subsequent renders, rather than mutating the old snapshot, a new snapshot is created.
-React compares the virtual DOM that would result from old and new snapshot, and update the real DOM accordingly.
+React compares the virtual DOM that would result from old and new snapshot, and updates the real DOM accordingly.

-But that also means that `x` and `input` in the function passed to `setInterval` will always refer to the values from the very initial snapshot, since `useEffect` is **only run once, after the component rendered the first time**.
+But that also means that `x` and `input` in the function passed to `setInterval` will always refer to the values from the very initial snapshot, since `useEffect` is **only run once, after the component rendered the first time** (because of the empty array I added as a second argument).

 How can we solve this issue for good?
 Our requirements are: